clarus/coq-extraction-sys-ocaml/README.md

 # coq-extraction-sys-ocaml
-Interface to native OCaml Sys library.
+Interface to the native OCaml Sys library.